gpaet05/nypd-complaints/README.md

 | VIC_SEX | Victim’s Sex Description |
 | CMPLNT_FR_DT_YEAR | Year of the occurrence for the reported event |

-My drop additional unused columns to save on space.
+May drop additional unused columns to save on space.

 Keep writing more stuff here!